hooolius/p1_pakkelevering/README.md

 ## Usage
 ### Linux:

-After this run the file with the wanted parameter, any file written after will be taken as the input file for the addresses you want to search for.
+After this run the program with the wanted parameter, any file written after will be taken as the input file for the addresses you want to search for.

 #### Example: